giswzy/WEI/README.md

 table-data: Base data for GBM analysis under the UNCCD and LDN-RD indicator systems.

 ## Scripts:
-GBM core code.r:The main code for running the GBM
+GBM core code.r: The main code for running the GBM.

-Nonlinear relationship analysis core code.r:The main code for running the analysis nonlinear relationship
+Nonlinear relationship analysis core code.r: The main code for running the analysis nonlinear relationship.

-RD-Merge.js:The main code for calculating RD index
+RD-Merge.js: The main code for calculating RD index.

 ## Implementation of Code for Calculating RD Index